-Primary Care Networks (PCNs) are groups of GP Practices working closely together with their local partners (e.g. other primary and community care staff, mental health, social care, pharmacy, hospital and voluntary services for the benefit of patients and the local community.
-Our Practice is part of Crane Valley PCN, alongside Barcellos Family Practice, Cranborne & Lake Road Surgery and West Moors Group Practice.
+Primary Care Networks (PCNs) are groups of GP Practices working closely together with their local partners (e.g. other primary and community care staff, mental health, social care, pharmacy, hospital and voluntary services) for the benefit of patients and the local community.
+Our Practice is part of Crane Valley PCN, alongside Barcellos Family Practice, The Cranborne Practice [which includes Lake Road Surgery] and Verwood Surgery.